GlistEngine/GlistEngine/README.md

 - Open file explorer, go to C:\dev\glist\zbin\glistzbin-win64 and double click GlistEngine

 On macOS M1:
+- Never start the engine with clicking Eclipse icon on Launchpad!
+Instead, you should start the engine like that:
-- Open Terminal and enter this command
+> Open Terminal and enter this command
 > open ~/dev/glist/zbin/glistzbin-macos/eclipse/eclipsecpp-2020-09/Eclipse.app
+>
+> (If you get an error message "app is damaged and can’t be opened.
+You should move it to the Trash.", enter this command on Terminal:
+> xattr -cr ~/dev/glist/zbin/glistzbin-macos/eclipse/eclipsecpp-2020-09/Eclipse.app
+> and restart your computer.

 On macOS X86_64:
+- Never start the engine with clicking Eclipse icon on Launchpad!
+Instead, you should start the engine like that:
-- Open Terminal and enter this command
+> Open Terminal and enter this command
 > open ~/dev/glist/zbin/glistzbin-macos-x86_64/eclipse/eclipsecpp-2020-09/Eclipse.app
+>
+> (If you get an error message "app is damaged and can’t be opened.
+You should move it to the Trash.", enter this command on Terminal:
+> xattr -cr ~/dev/glist/zbin/glistzbin-macos-x86_64/eclipse/eclipsecpp-2020-09/Eclipse.app
+> and restart your computer.

 On Linux:
 - Open file explorer, go to ~/dev/glist/zbin/glistzbin-linux and double click GlistEngine